seangreen2/home_assistant/README.md

 - Have lights dynamically adjust brightness depending on the room's current ambient light.
 I've been testing this with my Office Lights with some good results.

 ## Equipment
-- Home Assistant using Debian on a VM
+- Home Assistant using Ubuntu on a VM
 - Hue Bridge
   - 10 A19 soft white bulbs
   - 2 Hue Motion Sensors